 Step 3.
 Click on the Content tab and select Clear SSL State.

 Step 4.
-Lastly, click on OK to verify your action and wait for the process to finish.
+Lastly, click OK to verify your action and wait for the process to finish.

-Once done, restart your computer and try to open a few websites once again on your browser to see if the SSL Protocol error message would still occur on your computer’s browser.
+Once done, restart your computer and try to open a few websites again to see if the SSL Protocol error message still occurs on your Google Chrome browser.

 Method 4: Disable Proxy Servers

-Proxy servers on your computer can cause issues with your internet connection if not configured properly.
-If your browser cannot establish a secure connection to the website’s server, then it is possible that your proxy server makes your internet connection unstable.
+Proxy servers on your computer can cause issues with your internet connection if not configured correctly.
+If your browser cannot establish a secure connection to the website’s server, your proxy server may make your internet connection unstable.

-To disable proxy server on your computer, check out the steps below.
+To disable the proxy server on your computer, check out the steps below.

 Step 1.
-On your computer, press on the Windows Key + S and search for Control Panel.
+Press the Windows Key + S on your computer and search for Control Panel.